cityofaustin/atd-data-lake/docs/tech_architecture.md

 The EC2 server had been running with UTC time.
 The crontab (schedule that causes automated `cityofaustin/atd-data-deploy` jobs to periodically run) had to be adjusted accordingly so they could run at the desired local time.
 Default database dumps also hadn't time time zone defined.
 These cause confusion.

 Online opinions about setting server time zones vary greatly.
 For those running a global enterprise, there are strong opinions about running systems in Coordinated Universal Time (UTC).
-But, CoA ATD preferred to use Central Time.
+But, CoA ATD preferred to use Central Time for good reasons as well.

 For the benefit of "cron" and possibly database extract, the most elegant solution is to set the local time zone.
 Changing the system time zone requires a reboot, which occurred on Sept.
 27, 2019.